joannakl/cs102/syllabus.markdown

 What will students learn and do while taking the course, and what will they be able to do or know after completing the course?
 We recommend a bulleted list.
 -->

+## Communication, Asking Questions, Getting Help

+If you have questions related to the course materials or assessments:
+- post them on the course discussion forum (Ed).
+The posts shoud be public unless they reveal part of the answer for a graded assessment.
+- visit the tutors during tutoring hours (available in-person and remotely at different times of the day)
+- visit instructors' office hours (schedule available on Brightspace)

+If you have questions regarding your grades or some personal issues
+- post them as a private post on the discussion forum or send a direct message to the relevant instructor using the Ed platform.
+(Avoid emails as they often get lost in the steam of other things.)
+- visit instructors' office hours (schedule available on Brightspace)

 ## Assessments and Grading

 The grade for this course will be determined according to the following formula: